Mission Statement of the Interfaith Council

 • HomeStart provides 24-hour emergency and longer-term housing and services to homeless women and children.
 HomeStart’s mission is to provide “a safe, structured home for homeless women and children, helping them to access community resources and offering everyone on-going support to break the cycle of poverty and homelessness.”

-• Members of United Church of Chapel Hill bake 36-40 casseroles a month to provide meals to serve at IFC Community Kitchen and HomeStart.
-You can become a “Casserole Chef” and fill a church pan with your favorite casserole that freezes and is moist.
+• Members of United Church of Chapel Hill bake casseroles to provide meals to serve at IFC Community Kitchen and HomeStart.
+You can become a “Casserole Chef” and fill an aluminum pan with your favorite casserole that freezes and is moist.

 • IFC Food Pantry

 Bring a jar of peanut butter, a can of beans, a bag of rice, a jar of pasta sauce, or another non-perishable food item!
-We collect food each Sunday for a community pantry in Carrboro that is available to people in crisis.
+We collect food each Sunday for the IFC Community Market which is available to people in crisis.

 • RSVVP Day in November